 Allowance for Funds Used During Construction ("AFUDC") - To reflect funding methodology, the AFUDC rate includes both a debt and an equity component.
-The blended rate is composed of 50% equity and 50% debt based on construction funding.
-The rate is reviewed quarterly to determine if any adjustments are necessary.
+The blended rate is composed of 50% equity and 50% debt based on construction funding forecasts.
+The investment rate is reviewed quarterly to determine if any adjustments are necessary.
 Alternate AFUDC rates are applied to projects costing more than \$100 million, reflecting the method by which they are funded.

-Asset Retirement Obligations ("ARO") - CPS Energy adopted GASB Statement No. 83, Certain Asset Retirement Obligations, during FY2019 and accounts for AROs by recognizing the obligations as a liability based on the best estimate of the current value of outlays expected to be incurred once the assets are retired.
+Asset Retirement Obligations ("ARO") - CPS Energy accounts for AROs in accordance with GASB Statement No. 83, Certain Asset Retirement Obligations, by recognizing the obligations as a liability based on the best estimate of the current value of outlays expected to be incurred once the assets are retired.
 See Note 17 - Asset Retirement Obligations.

 Battery Energy Storage Systems ("BESS") - On September 20, 2016, CPS Energy accepted a \$3.0 million New Technology Implementation Grant from the Texas Commission on Environmental Quality ("TCEQ").
 The grant proceeds subsidized the purchase of a lithium-ion 10MW battery installed near the Southwest Research Institute substation and adjacent to solar generation resources.
-The battery will allow generation produced during peak solar intervals to be made available later during peak demand intervals.
-Grant proceeds are recorded as contributed capital and are exempt from City Payments.
-As of January 31, 2020, and 2019, CPS Energy had incurred approximately \$13.2 million and \$6.8 million, respectively, on the project.
-At January 31, 2020 and 2019, CPS Energy had recorded \$3.0 million and \$2.7 million, respectively, as a receivable for reimbursable costs due from the TCEQ related to the BESS project.
-Limits on TCEQ funding require that costs reimbursable under the grant be incurred and paid by May 31, 2020.
+The battery allows generation produced during peak solar intervals to be made available later during peak demand intervals.
+Grant proceeds were recorded as contributed capital and are exempt from City Payment.
+CPS Energy completed the project and BESS became operational in June 2020.
+CPS Energy submitted a request for reimbursement to the TCEQ after completion of the project and received payment in August 2020.